C2dricLeroy/Javascript-algorithm/README.md

 - 74 : Exclamation marks series #4: Remove all exclamation marks from sentence but ensure a exclamation mark at the end of string
 - 75 : simple calculator
 - 76 : USD => CNY
+- 77 : Exclamation marks series #2: Remove all exclamation marks from the end of sentence